a144z/youtube-extract-knowledge/README.md

    - **Cluster**: Use ● button to group nodes closer
    - **Spread**: Use ○ button to spread nodes apart
    - **Reset**: Use ⌂ to reset view or ↻ to restart

+### Explore Mode

+1. **Select Explore Mode**: Choose "🔍 Explore" from the mode selector
+2. **Discover Hidden Connections**: AI analyzes the transcript to find:
+   - **Key Concepts**: Main ideas and terms from the content
+   - **Hidden Connections**: Indirect relationships and patterns
+   - **Novel Insights**: New ideas and perspectives that emerge
+   - **Cross-Domain Links**: Connections to other fields and disciplines
+   - **Exploration Questions**: Thought-provoking questions for deeper investigation
+3. **Creative Thinking**: The AI acts as a polymath, detective, and creative thinker to help you discover connections you never considered

 ### Manual Graph Push